skid9000/skid9000/README.md

 ## Who are you?

-I'm skid9000, "skid" for short or Jarod IRL, i'm a system administrator student in France.
+I'm skid9000, "skid" for short or Jarod IRL, i'm a computer fleet manager and system administrator in France.

 I'm native in French, somehow fluent in english and can understand some words of German, but don't expect too much :)